dart-lang/sdk/pkg/dds/tool/dap/README.md

 - `bool? debugExternalPackageLibraries` - whether to enable debugging for packages that are not inside the current workspace
 - `bool? debugSdkLibraries` - whether to enable debugging for SDK libraries
+- `bool? showGettersInDebugViews` - whether to include getters in Variables and Evaluation responses (inc. hovers/watch windows)
-- `bool? evaluateGettersInDebugViews` - whether to evaluate getters in expression evaluation requests (inc. hovers/watch windows)
+- `bool? evaluateGettersInDebugViews` - whether to eagerly evaluate getters in Variables and Evaluation responses (inc. hovers/watch windows) without needing user action.
+Implies `showGettersInDebugViews=true`.
 - `bool? evaluateToStringInDebugViews` - whether to invoke `toString()` in expression evaluation requests (inc. hovers/watch windows)
 - `bool? sendLogsToClient` - used to proxy all VM Service traffic back to the client in custom `dart.log` events (has performance implications, intended for troubleshooting)
 - `int? vmServicePort` - the port to bind the VM Service too